timthescrub/mt2022/week11-ass1.4/README.md

 ## Restrictions on written report length

-* Maximum 1 page: Quick summary of (i) Issue/Question raised in the paper; (ii) Key Features of the Model; and (iii) Results of the paper.
+* Maximum 1 page:
+   * Quick summary of (i) Issue/Question raised in the paper; (ii) Key Features of the Model; and (iii) Results of the paper.

-* Maximum 4 pages: Describe and explain key aspects of the model, equilibrium concept, characterizations and/or solutions.
+* Maximum 4 pages:
+   * Describe and explain key aspects of the model, equilibrium concept, characterizations and/or solutions.
 You must also demonstrate an understanding of these elements (e.g. by explaining the ideas of proofs to main results, and/or, how quantitative/numerical results were obtained).

-* Maximum 2 pages: Summarize and explain economic results in more detail.
+* Maximum 2 pages:
+   * Summarize and explain economic results in more detail.

-* Maximum 1 page: Your comments about the paper: modeling assumptions, correctness, suggestions for alternatives or extensions.
+* Maximum 1 page:
+   * Your comments about the paper: modeling assumptions, correctness, suggestions for alternatives or extensions.

-* No page limit: References cited in your report.
+* No page limit:
+   * References cited in your report.

 ## Grading rubric

-* 60% :
+* 60% max:

     * Critical analysis and precise explanation of the substance of a chosen paper.